 Get exclusive member benefits & effect social change.
 Join Today

-As you age, your need for regular medical testing usually increases .
-It may seem troublesome and expensive, but now is when you need to be proactive about your health and monitor changes in your body.
-Here is an outline of common tests older adults should undergo.
+As you age, your need for regular medical testing usually increases.
+Now is when you need to be proactive about your health and monitor changes in your body.

 Healthy cholesterol and triglyceride levels decrease your risk of a heart attack or stroke.
 If test results show high levels of either, your doctor may recommend an improved diet, lifestyle changes, or medications to reduce them.